What is a fig?

 Types of edible figs

-There are different types of edible figs which are as follows:
+There are different types of edible figs as follows:

 Green figs